Office of Student Life

 Advisors

 Section 3335-23-10 (B) of the Code of Student Conduct permits students to have an advisor throughout the disciplinary process.
 We encourage students to take advantage of this provision.
 Advisors help students retain their composure, think more clearly, and ask important and relevant questions.
 Because this is an educational process, students must always speak for themselves.
-While an advisor may offer advice and encouragement, the advisor may not represent or speak for the student.
+While an advisor may offer advice and encouragement, they do not represent or speak for the student.

 Below are common questions about the role of the advisor.
-We encourage students to bring additional questions or concerns they have to our attention.
+We encourage students to bring additional questions or concerns to our attention.

 How many advisors can a student have?